Kangaroo

 2. Wyze Sense and Wyze Cam

-Wyze is a relatively new smart home company, with the aim of offering low-price equipment that almost anyone can afford.
-The company's Wyze Cam costs just $20, yet records video in Full HD, has night vision and two-way audio, and works with Alexa, Google Assistant and IFTTT (If This, Then That).
+Wyze is a relatively new smart home company that aims to offer low-priced equipment that almost anyone can afford.
+The company's Wyze Cam costs just $20, yet it records video in Full HD, has night vision and two-way audio, and works with Alexa, Google Assistant, and IFTTT (If This, Then That).

-The wired camera is designed for indoor use only, but this means you can still keep an eye on the outside of your property by placing it by a window, or looking at the inside of your front or back door.
+The wired camera is designed for indoor use only, but you can still monitor the outside of your property by placing it by a window or looking inside your front or back door.

-What makes this camera particularly good value for money is that Wyze offers 14 days of free cloud storage, meaning anything footage the camera records is available online for two week, without charge.
+What makes this camera particularly good value for money is that Wyze offers 14 days of free cloud storage.
+Any footage the camera records is available online for two weeks without charge.
 The camera automatically records 12 seconds of footage whenever it detects motion.

 You can also insert an SD card to record footage continuously to that.
-Wyze says a 32GB card will have space for two days of HD footage (which is automatically overwritten when full), or seven to eight days in standard definition.
+Wyze says a 32GB card will have space for two days of HD footage (automatically overwritten when full), or seven to eight days in standard definition.

 3. Kangaroo

-Similar to Wyze, Kangaroo is another new smart home company which aims to offer simple security on a budget.
-The firm began by offering a $15 motion sensor, which we reviewed in 2018, and in early 2019 added door and window sensors, a climate sensor, and a siren with keypad to its portfolio.
+Similar to Wyze, Kangaroo is another new smart home company that aims to offer simple security on a budget.
+The firm began by offering a $15 motion sensor, which we reviewed in 2018.
+In early 2019, it added door and window sensors, a climate sensor, and a siren with a keypad to its portfolio.

-All of these devices connect via the Kangaroo iOS and Android smartphone app, and connect directly to your Wi-Fi network without the need for a hub or bridge.
-The new motion and door/window sensor kit costs $30, the climate sensor (which alerts you to water, damp and extreme temperature changes) is $30, and the siren, which blares when any of the sensors are triggered and you are away from home, is $90.
+All of these devices connect via the Kangaroo iOS and Android smartphone app and directly to your Wi-Fi network without the need for a hub or bridge.
+The new motion and door/window sensor kit costs $30, the climate sensor (which alerts you to water, dampness, and extreme temperature changes) is $30, and the siren, which blares when any of the sensors are triggered and you are away from home, is $90.

-Kangaroo's basic notification system is free, while a $9 a month package includes professional 24/7 monitoring by companies which are able to call the emergency services on your half, and Alexa integration.
+Kangaroo's basic notification system is free, while a $9-a-month package includes professional 24/7 monitoring by companies that can call the emergency services on your behalf and Alexa integration.

 Read More: